 These crowns rarely chip or break.
 They don’t wear down easily and require minimal tooth removal to be applied.
 These crowns are very durable and can last for decades.

-Among all the dental crowns, all-porcelain crowns are the most common.
+All-porcelain crowns are the most common dental crowns.
 It’s naturally aesthetic and metal-free composition matches your neighboring teeth in size, shape, and color.

 The cost could range anywhere from $800-$3,000 for a single tooth.